AIR FORCE JUNIOR RESERVE OFFICER TRAINING CORPS

 - Our highly-competitive Drill Team is the largest in the area and meets Tues-Fri 645-745 a.m.
 The commitment, discipline, and dedication these cadets internalize and demonstrate is simply amazing.

-- Our state-champion CyberPatriot team meets after school on Thursdays from 3-5 p.m.
+- Our state-champion CyberPatriot team meets after school one day a week (usually Tuesday or Thursday) from 3-5 p.m.
 CyberPatriot is the the Air Force Association's National Youth Cyber Education Program, created to inspire K-12 students toward careers in cybersecurity or other science, technology, engineering, and mathematics disciplines critical to our nation's future.

+We offer TWO different high school graduation pathways as a Career and Technical Education program.
+Cadets can choose to be on the NOCTI-certified Leadership and Employability pathway, or the military pathway by taking the ASVAB for graduation.
+JROTC cadets can compete for Service Academy and ROTC scholarships and are eligible for multiple other JROTC-exclusive opportunities.
+Furthermore, cadets who meet age requirements (17) are eligible to compete for a Flight Academy scholarship (valued at $30-$40k for an 8 week in-residence flight school) to pursue an FAA private pilot certificate.
+Finally, if cadets decide to enlist, they are bumped up one or two pay grades depending on time spent in JROTC.
 We are not military recruiters, and cadets do not incur any obligation to the Air Force.
-However, we offer a high school graduation pathway as a Career and Technical Education program.
-Cadets on a military pathway can take the ASVAB for graduation.
-JROTC cadets are given special consideration for Service Academy and ROTC scholarships and are eligible for multiple other JROTC-exclusive scholarships.
-Furthermore, cadets who meet age requirements (17) are eligible to compete for a Flight Academy scholarship to pursue an FAA private pilot certificate.
-Finally, if cadets decide to enlist, they are bumped up one or two pay grades depending on time spent in JROTC.

 The AFJROTC program enrolls approximately 102,000 cadets, employs more than 1,900 instructors and operates in 48 states, the District of Columbia, Puerto Rico, Italy, Germany, Belgium, Netherlands, United Kingdom, Japan, Korea and Guam.
 AFJROTC units are located within host high schools, public and private.
 Congress established the Junior ROTC under the National Defense Act of 1916.
 Certain requirements as stipulated by Congress under U.S. Code: Title 10, Section 2031 must be satisfied to participate in a JROTC program.